JoshuaKDev/threat-hunting-scenario-tor/README.md

 ## 1. Investigated `DeviceFileEvents` for TOR-Related File Activity

-Investigated `DeviceFileEvents` for TOR-related file activity associated with endpoint `JKVMedr`.
+Investigated `DeviceFileEvents` for TOR-related file activity associated with endpoint `jkvmedr`.
 Results confirmed that the user account `joshlab` downloaded a TOR installer and generated multiple TOR-related files on the system.

 Additional file creation activity included a file named `tor-shopping-list.txt` on the desktop.